billnguyen8991/SQL_Discount-Strategy_Analysis/README.md

     SEGMENT, CATEGORY;
 ```

-/* Question 4:
+**Question 4:**
 Write a query to create a report that displays each employee's performance across different product categories,
 showing not only the total profit per category but also what percentage of their total profit each category represents,
-with the results ordered by the percentage in descending order for each employee? */
+with the results ordered by the percentage in descending order for each employee?

 ```
 SELECT